lucasczpnk/erwins-ref-box/README.md

-# erwins-ref-box
+# Erwin's Reference Box
 Box of brain goodies!
 Topics galore!
+Aiming to fill this (me and you, also) with so much knowledge that would leave Schrödinger in the dust (Tall order, but still..).

-Feel free to collaborate!
+Feel free to collaborate or even fork and use it as you wish!

 ## Summary